 It can take anywhere from four to fifteen weeks for a professional to replace a window after the initial evaluation.
 From start to finish, the normal installation of a window should take about six weeks.
-The process begins when a contract is signed.
-In addition, it takes one to three days to perform the actual installation of the windows.
+The process begins when a contract is signed and usually takes one to three days for the actual installation of the windows.
 On average, a professional team can install between ten and twelve windows per day.